in28minutes/jpa-with-hibernate/notes.md

 ## Play with Annotations
 - @Table : Indicates table name.
 - @Column : Defining Constraints on Columns.
-- @Transient : Column will not be persisted.
 - @NamedQueries Indicates list of named queries.
 - @NamedQuery Indicates a Query using static name.
+- @CreationTimestamp
+- @UpdateTimestamp
+- @Transient : Column will not be persisted.
+- @PostLoad

+## Basics of JPQL
+- Discuss the basics here
 ```
 @NamedQueries({
     @NamedQuery(name="name1",